 - Casing: The trim that fits at right angles over the window frame and covers the edge of the frame against the wall, hiding any space around the edge of the window frame.

 - Casement Stop: The trim piece at the bottom of a window that prevents the window from opening into the room as well as out.

 Make Windows with U Channel Molding

-To make window sashes with U-channel moldings you simply cut the molding and glue it around your window 'glass'.
-This method works best when you have a thickness of window glazing which fits neatly into the channel in the molding without being too thick, or too thin.
+To make window sashes with U-channel moldings, simply cut the molding and glue it around your window "glass."
+This method works best when you have a thickness of window glazing that fits neatly into the channel in the molding without being too thick or too thin.
 You must be careful not to break the thin edges of the channel molding while you work with it.
-Your window dimensions will be the size of your glass, plus the size of the 'back' of the U channel (the depth back from the U).
-For hinged casement windows, add 1/8 inch extra space on the hinged side of the window between the window sash and the window frame.
-For double windows add 2 x 1/8 inch or 1/8 inch for each window.
+Your window dimensions will be the size of your glass, plus the size of the back of the U channel (the depth back from the U).
+For hinged casement windows, add 1/8 inch of extra space on the hinged side of the window between the window sash and the window frame.
+For double windows, add two times 1/8 inch or 1/8 inch for each window.

 There were some suppliers in the U.K. who offered different styles of window sash molding, including moldings for sliding Georgian sash windows.
 You should check suppliers to see if they have moldings which are designed for particular house periods.
 If you have access to a router, you can also make your own U-channel molding with simple router bits.